 Lastly, experimentation becomes less scary with PaaS because these platforms make it possible to try out certain codes, languages, and operating systems without a big upfront investment.

-As a quick side note, there are also various advantages of PaaS for businesses that choose to develop them.
+As a quick side note, there are also various advantages of PaaS for businesses that choose to develop it.
 Specifically, as a PaaS product owner, you’ll benefit from:

 PaaS Limitations